 Virtualizing pfSense with Hyper-V¶

-If pfSense will be running as a perimeter firewall for an organization and the “attack surface” should be minimized, many will say it is preferable to run it non-virtualized on stand-alone hardware.
+If pfSense software will be used as a perimeter firewall for an organization and the “attack surface” should be minimized, many will say it is preferable to run it non-virtualized on stand-alone hardware.
 That is a decision for the user and/or organization to make, however.
 Now back to the topic.

 We’re going to start at the point where we have a Windows Server 2016 with the Hyper-V role installed.
 If other VMs are already running on Hyper-V, then it is not likely necessary to follow the networking steps too closely.
 However, we recommend skimming through it to see what is suggested before building the pfSense virtual machine part.